AshParker19/42_minishell/docs/documentation.md

 </details>

-:scroll: 		&nbsp; Refer to the section [Environment Variables](#environment-variables) for more details about the variables.
+:arrow_right: 		&nbsp; Refer to the section [Environment Variables](#environment-variables) for more details about the variables.
 :warning: 		&nbsp; A [known bug](#known-bugs) exists with `env` and `export`.

 ---